PLP-WebTechnologies/feb-2025-final-project-and-deployment-gwamukota/README.md

 Improve the JS code for better functionality on all pages Improve the Cart functionality
 Improve general site responsiveness and asthetics
-Add functionalitiy to contact form
+Add functionality to contact form

 ## Site Url